-The term 'European Stability Mechanism (ESM)' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'European Stability Mechanism (ESM)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The European Stability Mechanism is a significant part of the financial stability and safeguard mechanisms in the Euro Zone area.
 It replaced the EFSF European Financial Stability Facility in 2013.
 This original EFSF was never intended to be permanent.
 Instead it was designed as a temporary solution to financial problems within the EU.

 The European Stability Mechanism that took over for it was better established to deliver financial help to those Eurozone member countries that found themselves either threatened by or actually experiencing financial difficulties.

 These two financial facilities ran concurrently from October of 2012 through June of 2013.
 Beginning in July of 2013 the EFSF could no longer begin new programs for financial support or help.
 The program still exists to manage and collect repayments of debts that are outstanding.

 Once all of the existing loans that the EFSF program made have been repaid and all funding instruments and guarantors have received full payment for their contributions, then the EFSF will cease to exist entirely.
 This makes the replacing ESM the only and ongoing internal means for delivering aid in response to new calls for financial assistance from Eurozone member nations.